Zheng Manuo: Mission in China (1669–1673)

 After studying Chinese for one year in Macau, Zheng was sent to Guangzhou in 1669.
 Luis da Gama planned that Zheng would either travel around China like Luo Wenzao, or he would focus on Southern China.
 Zheng was assigned to the latter option.
 Rouleau suggested two reasons why Zheng was assigned to Southern China: the Jesuit Province of Japan and Macau wanted to prioritize its own missions, and Zheng might begin to develop tuberculosis, which would prohibit him to travel around China like Luo.

 From 1669 to 1671, Zheng evangelized mainly in Guangdong, but he also travelled to Hainan and Guangxi.
 In 1669, he and other Jesuit priests of the Japan Province baptized 500 children in Guangzhou.
 In 1670, they converted 150 more people.
 During his time in Guangzhou, he relied on the assistance of Cai Anduo, (Note: It is not clear what the Chinese name of Cai is.
 Hsieh suggested "蔡安多", but Luo Ying suggested "蔡按铎".) a Christian from Macau.

 In 1671, the Kangxi Emperor issued a new imperial edict that allowed the foreign missionaries to return to their provinces.
 On 9 March 1671, the news arrived in Guangzhou, where the foreign missionaries were detained.
 The emperor also ordered the governor of Guangdong to send two foreigners excelling in applied sciences to Beijing.
 The governor chose Claudio Filippo Grimaldi and Christian Herdtrich.
 Zheng was appointed to be a "Chinese gentleman secretary" to the two foreign priests.
 Regarding Zheng's role, Hsieh Chia-wen claimed that it is "improper" to identify him merely as a gentry assistant, due to "his education and missionary work in China, as well as his status as a Jesuit priest."
 Rouleau suggested that Zheng was sent to Beijing not only because he could administer to the Christians there, but also because the dry, northern weather would help with his tuberculosis.

 Along with other foreign missionaries, the three left from Guangzhou on 8 September 1671.
 However, when the waterway they were travelling on (Note: It is not clear which waterway became frozen that winter and impeded the travels of the missionaries.
 Rouleau put the Yangtze River.
 Fang put the Chinese Grand Canal.) froze over that winter, they had to abandon their vessel and walk on land.
-Zheng's health deterioated throughout the journey and had to be left behind for several months.
+Zheng's health deteriorated throughout the journey and had to be left behind for several months.
 He reached Beijing alone in 1672.
 According to Gabriel de Magalhães, the Beijing priests met Zheng and confirmed that he had tuberculosis.
 A 1672 report by Adrien Grelon mentioned that he lived "incognito".
 Rouleau interpreted that Zheng did not present himself to the imperial court, but "remained in obscurity" and attended to the local Catholic community while affected by the disease.